SamiaAurin/catviewer/README.md

 ## Installation

 1. Clone this repository to your local machine:
    To get started, clone the repository into your Go workspace `(go/src)` to ensure the project is placed in the correct directory for your Go workspace.
+If your Go workspace does not contain a src folder, please create one.

    ```bash
    git clone https://github.com/yourusername/catviewer.git